Gl1tchblade/browserx/README.md

-# browserx
+# Browser X

-A fully private browser
+Browser X is a fully private browser that allows you to browse using DuckDuckGo.
+It has both dark mode and light mode options and settings.

+## Features

+- Browse using DuckDuckGo
+- Dark mode and light mode
+- Settings